ConductorOne/baton-couchdb/README.md

 # `baton-couchdb` [![Go Reference](https://pkg.go.dev/badge/github.com/conductorone/baton-couchdb.svg)](https://pkg.go.dev/github.com/conductorone/baton-couchdb) ![main ci](https://github.com/conductorone/baton-couchdb/actions/workflows/main.yaml/badge.svg)

-`baton-couchdb` is a connector for built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
+`baton-couchdb` is a connector for [CouchDB](https://couchdb.apache.org/) built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
+This connector requires the `username`, `password` and `instance-url` args.
+When synced, the names of the users and roles of each database of the instance will be listed.
+Granting and revoking of roles is not supported.

 Check out [Baton](https://github.com/conductorone/baton) to learn more the project in general.